Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

 \section{Introduction}

-\dfemph{Double affine Hecke algebras}, or \dfemph{DAHAs}, were introduced by Cherednik in proving Macdonald's conjectures about orthogonal polynomials \cite{cherednik}.
-Their rational degenerations, also known as \dfemph{rational Cherednik algebras}, were introduced in \cite{drinfeld, eg}, and have since found independent applications to symplectic geometry and representation theory.
-In particular, rational DAHAs may be viewed as rings of quantized differential operators, which admit analogues of the Bernstein--Gelfand--Gelfand category O of a semisimple Lie algebra \cite{ggor}.
-Via a Riemann--Hilbert-type construction, their categories O form the highest-weight covers of the module categories of \dfemph{cyclotomic Hecke algebras} at roots of unity \cite{rouquier_08}.
+\dfemph{Double affine Hecke algebras}, or \dfemph{DAHAs}, were introduced by Cherednik to prove Macdonald's conjectures on orthogonal polynomials~\cite{cherednik_92, cherednik_95}.
+Their rational degenerations, introduced in~\cite{drinfeld, eg}, are also known as \dfemph{rational Cherednik algebras}.
+A rational DAHA has an analogue of the Bernstein--Gelfand--Gelfand category O of a semisimple Lie algebra.
+Among other applications, this is a highest-weight category that controls the decomposition numbers of a Hecke algebra associated with the underlying reflection group~\cite{ggor}.

-In \cite{springer_76}, Springer constructed representations of finite Weyl groups using the cohomology of fixed-point varieties in flag manifolds, now known as Springer fibers.
-In \cite{lusztig_96}, Lusztig extended this work to affine Weyl groups, using ind-varieties now known as \dfemph{affine Springer fibers}.
-In \cite{oy}, motivated by prior $K$-theoretic work in \cite{vv}, Oblomkov--Yun developed a double-affine analogue, involving actions of trigonometric and rational DAHAs on the modified cohomology of \dfemph{homogeneous} affine Springer fibers.
-In this setting, the Springer actions intertwine with the actions of certain braid groups, arising via monodromy and associated with smaller complex reflection groups than the original Weyl group.
+In~\cite{springer_76}, Springer constructed representations of finite Weyl groups using the cohomology of fixed-point varieties in flag manifolds, now known as Springer fibers.
+In~\cite{lusztig_96}, Lusztig extended this work to affine Weyl groups, using ind-varieties now known as \dfemph{affine Springer fibers}.
+In~\cite{oy}, motivated by $K$-theoretic work in~\cite{vv}, Oblomkov--Yun developed a double-affine analogue, involving actions of trigonometric and rational DAHAs on the modified cohomology of \dfemph{homogeneous} affine Springer fibers.
+In this setting, the Springer actions intertwine with monodromy actions of certain braid groups, associated with smaller complex reflection groups in the manner of~\cite{bmr}.
 This paper grew from our attempts to find formulas for the resulting (DAHA, braid-group) bimodules.